Funding and Financial Support

 Minimum Financial Support

 Domestic students who have major external scholarships (at a minimum amount of $15,000 per year), such as NSERC, OGS, QEII-GSST, etc., will receive $14,000/year supplements to the scholarships.
-Domestic students who have other external scholarships (less than $15,000 per year), will receive the minimum level of support plus up to 50% of the scholarship value inclusive of the scholarship, to a maximum total amount of support as that received by students with external scholarships valued at $15,000 (for 2018-19, the cap is $29,000).
+Domestic students who have other external scholarships (less than $15,000 per year), will receive the minimum level of support plus up to 50% of the scholarship value inclusive of the scholarship, to a maximum total amount of support as that received by students with external scholarships valued at $15,000 (for 2020-21, the cap is $29,000).
 UTIAS supplements are only available to students within the funding period.
 Because excellent UTIAS students win many external awards, the average income for UTIAS graduate students is more than the minimum funding package.
+Please explore the PhD Funding Data page for more info.

 International students who have major external scholarships, such as their own government’s scholarship programs, may also receive supplemental financial support at the discretion of the institute.
 Students are strongly encouraged to apply for external scholarships/fellowships.
 All external awards, major or otherwise, must be disclosed to the UTIAS Graduate Office at the time of receipt of notification of the award.